 Basal Cell Skin Cancer: A Plastic Surgeon’s Best Recommendations for Treatment

-Plastic Surgeons removed over 4 million tumors and skin growth in 2014- and it is likely that basal cell skin cancer accounted for many of those surgeries (along with squamous cell, melanoma, lipoma, cysts, etc.).
+Plastic Surgeons remove over 4 million tumors and skin growths a year in the United States (ASPS Plastic Surgery Statistics).
+It is likely that basal cell skin cancer account for many of those surgeries (along with squamous cell, melanoma, lipoma, and cysts).

 You have just been diagnosed with basal cell skin cancer—now what?

 The good news about basal cell is that it is easily curable.
 Unfortunately it often occurs in cosmetically sensitive areas that require great skill to reconstruct – like the nose, lips, cheek, eyelids, or over tight skin, mobile areas like the shoulder or leg.
-Over the years, plastic surgeons have developed fantastic techniques for moving skin and hiding scars that leave the best possible outcomes.
-Sometimes small lesions require a simple 20-minute excision and skin closure, and other times, the areas are larger and require a series of surgeries to move skin from one area to another to fill in the defect after basal cell removal.
+Over the years, plastic surgeons have developed amazing techniques for moving skin and hiding scars that leave the best possible outcomes.
+Sometimes small lesions require a simple 20-minute excision and skin closure.
+On other cases, the treatment areas are larger and require a series of surgeries to move skin from one area to another to fill in the defect.

 Because basal cell carcinomas start in the deep base layer, by the time they show through the surface, the visible part is the “tip of the iceberg”.
-The nose is usually much wider than the visible portion.
-That is why treatment requites removing much more skin than is just visible.
+The actual size under the skin is usually much wider than the visible portion.
+That is why treatment requires removing more skin than is just visible.
 Most studies show that removal with 5 mm of healthy surrounding skin on each side gives a 99% chance of complete removal.
 The piece removed is sent to a pathologist who looks at all edges to make sure the removal is complete.
 About 1 % will have a microscopic positive margin, requiring a second excision, usually of a few mm to clear the rest of the basal cell.

 Often the shape of the removal and the margin can be incorporated into the plan of an ideal closure.
-For example, a basal cell of the side of the nose tip can be removed with proper margins to orient the edges of the defect at the borders of the natural nasal contour changes (what we plastic surgeon call ‘aesthetic sub-units’.
+For example, a basal cell of the side of the nose tip can be removed with proper margins to orient the edges of the defect at the borders of the natural nasal contour changes (what we plastic surgeon call ‘aesthetic sub-units).
 This way, after rotating and advancing the adjacent skin into the defect, the final scars are placed in less noticeable areas at the border between the tip and the side of the nose and bottom.
 This same concept is used in treating areas of the eyelid, lip and cheek.
-Other areas light the scalp, arms and legs, do not have as much cosmetic significance, and the challenge is allowing full healing is a reasonable amount of time without functional limitation.
-The is complexity of treatment choices is why we plastic surgeons train for 6 or more years after medical school of doing nothing but surgery, day and night.
+Other areas like the scalp, arms and legs, do not have as much cosmetic significance, but do have important functional impact.
+The challenge is allowing full healing in a reasonable amount of time without poor healing or scarring.
+The is complexity of treatment choices is why we plastic surgeons train for 6 or more years after medical school of doing nothing but surgery, day and night!

-Occasionally basal cells occur in red or sun damages skin or are in an area where it is difficult to see the border.
+Occasionally basal cells occur in red or sun damaged skin or are in an area where it is difficult to see the borders of the lesion.
 Some aggressive basal cell types- such as morpheaform carcinomas—also have unpredictable margins.
 For these patients, we recommend a common treatment called Mohs— where the skin cancer is removed and examined microscopically right away.
 Removal is then done in layers until it is all removed.
 The resulting defect can then be reconstructed afterwards by your plastic surgeon.

-Mohs offers the advantage of immediate microscopic confirmation of complete removal in high-risk basal cells or when there is not a discreet visible margin, Mohs is a very helpful tool.
+Mohs offers the advantage of immediate microscopic confirmation of complete removal in high-risk basal cells or when there is not a distinct visible margin, Mohs is a very helpful tool.
+It is most advantageous in the facial areas.
 The disadvantage of Mohs surgery for basal cell is that is can take several hours versus under 30 minutes for most direct removal.
-It is not necessary for the majority of skin cancer removals.
+It is not necessary for the majority of skin cancer removals, particularly on the arms, legs or body.
 Overutilization of Mohs can run up health care costs and be disrespectful of patients’ time.
 Talk to your doctors about when Mohs is most appropriate.
 Some more complex skin cancer reconstructions are better performed with sedation in an operating room (usually outpatient surgery).
 Some patients with significant medical problems, may be best be treated in a surgical center with an anesthesiologist present to monitor vital signs and manage any changes during the procedure.
 Deciding about sedation can be done in consultation with your surgeon.
-Sedation procedures are not always nevessary, and over ultilizing anestheaia and hospital procedures also can unnecessarily run up costs and tale more time than is necessary.
+Sedation procedures are not always necessary, and over use of ambulatory surgery and hospital facilities also can unnecessarily run up costs and time.
 Talk to your surgeon and primary care physician about which choices are best for you.

 What will I look like after I am healed?
 How bad are the scars?

-For most small or straightforward basal cells, removal and closure are done under local anesthesia as an office procedure, and can be done in under half an hour.
+For most small or straightforward basal cells, removal and closure are done under local anesthesia as an office procedure, and can be done in under half an hour, or a few hours with Mohs.
 Larger or more complex basal cells require more advanced techniques.
-When over 2- 3 cm of skin need to be removed on the face, often more extensive movement of skin s required.
+When over 2- 3 cm of skin need to be removed on the face, often more extensive movement of skin is required.
 Overall results can still be excellent, but swelling and healing my take longer.
 Stitches are in for about a week.
-For very extensive basal cell wounds, the creativity of plastic surgeons takes over.
+For very extensive basal cell wounds, the creativity of plastic surgeons takes over in creating a great outcome.

 For a defect that involves most of the nasal tip, the optimal technique is the forehead flap.
 A piece of forehead skin the same size as the defect after basal cell removal is lifted up while still attached to a strip of skin and muscle underneath.
 This skin is rotated down to cover the hole.
 The skin bridge is still attached to the skin area on the nose to nourish is with a healthy blood supply from the underlying muscle.
 After 2-3 weeks, new blood vessels from the surrounding skin have grown in and the skin bridge is removed.
 Now the nose looks quite normal!
 This amazing technique is one of many that allows restoration of a horrendous defect to restore a grateful patient to normal.
 There are similarly impressive techniques for the body, hand, eyelids, lips and scalp.